 The major street system is in place due to prior development.
 Lone Oak Road located to the west of the site will provide access into the development.
 Lone Oak is designated as a 'collector' on the Salem Transportation System Plan.
 La Cresta Drive located to the north of the site will provide access into the development.
 La Cresta Drive is designated as a 'local' street on the Salem Transportation System Plan.
-Sarah Renee Avenue SE located to the south of the site will provide access into the development.
-Sarah Renee Avenue SE is designated as a 'local' street on the Salem Transportation System Plan.
+Sarah Renee Avenue SE located to the south of the site will provide access into the site will provide access into the development.
+Sarah Renee Avenue SE located to the south of the site will provide access into the Salem Transportation System Plan.
+System Plan.